 Summer Weather in Savannah

 The peak months for hot weather in Savannah are June, July, and August.
-That’s right… it’s hot all summer long.
+That’s right… it’s miserably hot and humid all summer long.

 When I tell you it’s a different kind of heat, I truly mean it!